Dimensional Lumber Weight Calculator & Size Chart

 Read more

-Sheet Lead Weight Calculator & Thickness Chart
+Sheet Lead Weight Calculator and Thickness & Weight Chart

 Introduction Sheet lead is a heavy, highly workable material, used in a variety of building applications, as well as for soundproofing and radiation shielding.
 In roofing, lead is commonly used for flashing at chimneys, vents, valleys, and structural joints.
 Common thicknesses for lead sheet used in roofing range from around 1/16 inch to 1/8 inch. …